 People who are focused on eating a minimally processed, real food diet often pay a high price at the grocery store checkout counter.
 Some of the basic ingredients for a real food diet are much more expensive than their heavily processed counterparts, and a full cart at Whole Foods or Earth Fare can easily cost over $200.

 - Get coupons for the things you want.
-You can get coupons from several sources, including the Sunday newspaper, the internet, coupon booklets sent home in the mail, store coupon booklets, product packaging, peelies (peel-off coupons found on the product as it sits on the store shelf), and blinkies (the little machines sticking out from the shelving in the grocery store aisle).
+You can get coupons from several sources, including the Sunday newspaper, the internet (e.g. Mambo Sprouts), coupon booklets sent home in the mail, store coupon booklets, product packaging, peelies (peel-off coupons found on the product as it sits on the store shelf), and blinkies (the little machines sticking out from the shelving in the grocery store aisle).
 If you can get several versions of the same coupon, this will allow you to stock up when you see a good deal.
 In Massachusetts, you can get a free set of weekly coupons from the Boston Globe by signing up for Savings Central.

 - Match coupons with sale items.
 When you get a good coupon, it’s tempting to use it right away.
 However, if you give it a few weeks you may find that item on sale, which will get you an even better deal.

 - Familiarize yourself with your stores’ coupon policies.
 Coupon policies vary quite a bit from store to store, so take the time to find out how coupons can be used at the stores where you shop.
-Some grocery stores, including Stop and Shop and Shaws, will double coupons up to 99 cents, and this can make for some great deals.
+Some grocery stores, including Stop & Shop and Shaw’s, will double coupons up to 99 cents, and this can make for some great deals.
 Many stores will allow you to “stack” a store coupon on top of a manufacturer’s coupon for the same item, which can double the savings.
 Local chains like CVS, Walgreens, and Rite Aid are all great places to get free and cheap grocery and household items, but their coupon policies all differ.